 Online learning has come a long way, and today, the technology exists to deliver content from the classroom to the at-home student in real-time.
 For many students, this might mean they never have to attend class in person again.
 For others, though, fully online instruction still misses the mark in some important ways.
 The truth is that some concepts are still better taught via hands-on instruction.
 The developers of hybrid degrees recognize that certain skills and knowledge cannot be adequately conveyed through online platforms alone.
 In order for certain topics to be effectively taught, it is sometimes necessary to receive face-to-face instruction.

-Lectures can be recorded and listened to online, but advanced medical or mechanical techniques need to be learned from someone who is available to answer questions and provide constructive feedback.
-Hybrid degrees incorporate the best features of both online instruction and on-campus study to deliver a holistic educational experience.
+Lectures can be recorded and listened to online, but advanced medical or mechanical techniques, for example, need to be learned from someone who is available to answer questions and provide constructive feedback.
+Hybrid programs incorporate the best features of both online instruction and on-campus study to deliver a holistic educational experience.
 If you’re looking for hybrid degree programs, you’ll find that many of these options exist in fields of study like healthcare and automotive technology, for instance.
 These are disciplines that can’t be learned entirely via distance education.
 That’s because there’s no technology currently available that can effectively replace a real-life instructor who can literally guide a student’s hand or demonstrate a technique in a real-world setting.

 What are the Different Types of Hybrid Programs?